ZANESVILLE ASTRONOMY CLUB

 an affiliate of the NASA Night Sky Network

 Participants will be introduced to the spring constellations and use the Lewis Telescope to view visible planets and see dark sky objects as time permits.
-Visible planets in April include: Mercury (23 March to 8 April), Mars (1 January to 6 June) and Jupiter (28 March to 19 April).
+Visible dusk and evening planets in May include Mars at dusk and Jupiter in the eastern sky at night.

 Participants are welcome to bring binoculars and/or telescopes to share.
 Sign in at the adjacent Rogge Pavilion when you arrive.
-Restrooms will be available at the Rogge Pavilion or in the OUZ Campus Center.
+Restrooms will be available at the Rogge Pavilion.
 Dress for the weather.
 Children attending this event must be accompanied by a parent.

 CLUB INFORMATION LINE: 740-487-3002.
 Use this number for meeting updates and/or cancellations.